RackHD/RackHD/dev-tools/README.md

     $ cp ./monorail_rack.cfg.example ./monorail_rack.cfg

-    Edits can be made to this new file to adjust the number of clients created.
+    Edits can be made to this new file to adjust the number of pxe clients created.
+    Please see below for more information on the configuration file.

     $ cd ~/<repos directory>/RackHD/dev-tools/bin/